 How Much Interest He Shows In Your Life

 According to psychologist Dr. Rachel Needle, falling in love is associated with "a narrowing in mental focus."
-While it may be too soon to think about strong feelings like love with the man you're getting to know, this observation could point to behaviors he displays when he's beginning to be interested in you.
+While it may be too soon to think about strong feelings like love with the man you're getting to know, this observation could point to why a guy’s behavior manifests in a certain way when he's beginning to be interested in you.

 The early stages of liking someone are often associated with getting to know them and a strong desire to learn even more.
-It may be a positive sign if the person you have your eye on seems interested in you, your life, your likes and dislikes, or your interests.
+It may be a positive sign if the person you have your eye on seems interested in you, your personal life, your likes and dislikes, or your interests.
+This doesn’t mean you want a super possessive guy or someone who wants to monopolize your time, but rather someone who shows a healthy amount of interest.

 They might remember little things you say or follow up on something you told them in the past.
-Likewise, it may be a positive indicator if they start telling details about their own lives, letting you into their world bit by bit.
+Likewise, it may be a positive indicator if a guy tells you details about their own lives, letting you into their world bit by bit.

 How Much He Tries To Align With You